Jackgawe/project-rosewood/README.md

 - Document comparison functionality
 - Save and export summaries and quizzes
 - Option to use smaller, faster models for resource-constrained systems

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Hugging Face for providing the `facebook/bart-large-cnn` model